dgaydukov/cert-aws/sa/files/sa.md

 DNS Validation - you modify your CNAME by adding some randomly generated token by ACM, that's how you prove that you own domain.
 If you want to automatically renew your cert you shouldn't remove CNAME token, otherwise in order to renew you would have to run dns validation again.
 Email validation - amazon sends email to the owner of domain that it obtains from whois service.
-For successful issuing of public certificate DNS CAA should be empty or include one of: amazon.com, amazontrust.com, awstrust.com, or amazonaws.com
+For successful issuing of public certificate DNS CAA should be empty or include one of: amazon.com/amazontrust.com/awstrust.com/amazonaws.com
 Public certs are free, but private CA - 400$ per month.
 You also pay for each private cert.
 ACM internally use KMS (`aws/acm` key that generated first time you request ACM):
-* acm stores all certificate private keys encrypted (acm stores only ecnrypted version of private key)
+* acm stores all certificate private keys encrypted (acm stores only encrypted version of private key)
 * when you associate acm with service, acm sends certificate & encrypted private key to this service + create kms permission to allow for service to use it to decrypt private key
 * service use this permission, decrypt private key and establish secure connection using plaintext private key
-* if you disassociate acm with service, kms permission for this service would also be removed
+* if you disassociate acm with service, kms permission for this service would also be removed IAM certificate:
+* preferred way to handle certs is ACM, but if you region doesn't support it (ACM is regional based) you can use IAM cert
+* you can't create new cert from iam, but you can upload pre-generated cert
+* you should uce cli/api (currently console not supported cert upload, yet if you create ELB from there you can upload)
+* use commands `UploadServerCertificate` - upload new cert, `ListServerCertificates` - list all certs, `GetServerCertificate` - get cert by id
+* don't confuse server cert with user signing cert `UploadSigningCertificate` - you upload cert for specified user, and this user can make X.509 signed requests

 ###### Cloud9
 Cloud9 - cloud based IDE (integrated development environment) where you can run and execute your code.
 It basically a separate ec2 where you can install programs, write/build code, and work just like with your laptop.